 Fred served as Music Director for a Unity church in Florida for 7 years, then later produced an album of children’s music for the Association of Unity Churches for the Year of the Child in 1993.
-He currently serves in Louisville, KY at Ridgewood Baptist Church as Minister of Music and Highland Baptist’s Friday Church Coordinator.
+He currently serves in Louisville, KY as Highland Baptist’s Friday Church Director.
 He is an ordained Baptist Minister.

 He has traveled all over the United States giving talks, providing music and performing concerts at churches since 1989.
 He also provides music for Church Retreats and Minister’s Conferences, usually writing a special song for the event.